flare-foundation/attestation-client/docs/installation/direct-installation.md

 - Compile the project command: `./scripts/compile/.sh` (It must compile for the next command to work.)

 - Initialize credentials command: `./scripts/direct-install/initialize-credentials.sh`.
 IMPORTANT: this overwrites all credentials (so don't run it again).
-- Copy configurations commands; `cp configs/.install/configurations.json credentials/`
+- Copy configurations commands: `cp configs/.install/configurations.json credentials/`

 - Update credentials keys: